akhoso/project1/README.md

 Team Members: Alex Benedict, Aneeta Khoso

-Data sources were generated from imdb datasets, ------- and ---------.
+Data sources were generated from IMDB datasets and Wikipedia.
 Multiple datasets were imported into Tableau and manipulated to include some calculated fields.
 The calculated and default fields were used to depict various charts to present meaningful highlights to Microsoft.

 Data remained in raw form when imported into Tableau.
 Although it was not 'cleaned' we did not run into dirty data through the project.